2020 in professional wrestling

 2020 in professional wrestling describes the year's events in the world of professional wrestling.

 The COVID-19 pandemic severely affected the professional wrestling industry worldwide in 2020.
 Many promotions cancelled or postponed booked events, with some being rescheduled for 2021.
 Other promotions, notably All Elite Wrestling (AEW) and WWE, instead held events behind closed doors.
 Other promotions began to follow suit as the year progressed.
-New Japan Pro-Wrestling (NJPW) was one of the first promotions to reintroduced live fans in the second half of the year with a limited capacity, followed by AEW.
+New Japan Pro-Wrestling (NJPW) was one of the first promotions to reintroduce live fans in the second half of the year with a limited capacity, followed by AEW.

 List of notable promotions

-These promotions held notable shows in 2020.
+These promotions held notable events in 2020.